ilambrev/SoftUni_Java_Learning_Program/07Spring_Fundamentals_2023_01_09/README.md

 - Working with the HTTP protocol
 - Building web applications with the Spring MVC framework
 - Working with basic principles of Spring framework
-- Skills and experience in working with bootstrap
+- Skills and experience in working with Bootstrap